1.0 Introduction

 Hover over any segment at any level in the hierarchy to highlight its association with the parent and root nodes, along with the total count of PQC-vulnerable or PQC-safe services, if available.
 For example, you can view the number of S3 services that are quantum safe.

-You cannot select the lowest-level node from the centre in the hierarchy to drill down further.
+You cannot select the lowest-level node from the center in the hierarchy to drill down further.

 Green segments represent PQC safe (ready) services.